- Overview of CervicalCheck

 - Invitation and re-call of women

-- The successful introduction of an organised, well-managed, national cervical screening programme has the potential to reduce current incidence rates from cervical cancer among women in Ireland by up to 80%.
+The successful introduction of an organised, well-managed, national cervical screening programme has the potential to reduce current incidence rates from cervical cancer among women in Ireland by up to 80%.
 The most recent statistics for cervical cancer in Ireland are provided in the Cancer Factsheet – Cervix of the National Cancer Registry Ireland (NCRI).

-- CervicalCheck has developed the secure Cervical Screening Register with the details of eligible woman aged 25 to 60 nationwide through up-to-date information sourced from the Department of Social Protection and from women through registration and attendance for smear tests.
+CervicalCheck has developed and maintains the secure Cervical Screening Register with the details of eligible woman aged 25 to 60 nationwide.
+The details of eligible women are sourced from the Department of Social Protection and from women through registration and attendance for smear tests.

-- Letters to advise women when the result of their smear test is available and to recommend their next step within the screening programme are provided to women by the programme office within four weeks of having their smear test taken
+Letters to advise women when the result of their smear test is available and to recommend their next step within the screening programme are issued within four weeks of having their smear test taken.

-- Quality assured colposcopy services are available for women who require follow-up investigation and treatment if necessary.
+Quality assured colposcopy services located in 15 hospitals are available for women who require follow-up investigation and treatment if necessary.

 back to top